 Employee Resource Groups (ERG’s)

-Spring 2019 SDSU Employee Resource Groups
+Fall 2019 SDSU Employee Resource Groups

 SDSU Asian American/Pacific Islander (AAPI) Women’s Affinity Group As members of the SDSU AAPI Women’s Affinity Group, we seek to establish a dynamic and powerful presence at the university by increasing our visibility and our voice.
 To that end, we aim to create a supportive community in which we dialogue and engage about issues of identity, perspective, power, and privilege so that we can build a diverse, inclusive, engaging, intellectual, and social learning environment for all.